 - Joe Pye Weed, Eutrochium maculatum (and others)

 - Goldenrod, Solidago spp (this means multiple species within the genus).
 Please note: goldenrod is NOT responsible for hay fever.
 Wind-pollinated plants cause seasonal allergies, goldenrod is animal pollinated.
 A couple of species of goldenrod are opportunistic but many others are well-behaved.
-Please not: I still plant opportunist native plants, it is not a moral judgement on the plant, merely a description of their behaviour.
+Please note: I still plant opportunist native plants, it is not a moral judgement on the plant, merely a description of their behaviour.

 - Milkweed, Asclepias spp.
 Common milkweed is opportunistic but other species such as butterfly milkweed are well-behaved.